When to visit the vet?

 The most noticeable symptoms of glaucoma in cats include redness and inflammation of the eye, eye pain, which may be indicated by frequent blinking or rubbing of the eye, as well as enlargement of the eyeball, known as buphthalmos.

-Cats with glaucoma may also suffer from visual disturbances, which can be noticeable through behavioral changes, such as decreased activity or disorientation in the environment.
+Cats with glaucoma may also suffer from Visual disturbances, which can become noticeable through Behavioral changes, such as reduced activity or disorientation in their surroundings.
 In advanced stages, the eye may appear cloudy, and the cat may completely lose vision in the affected eye.

-It is important to note that cats are often very stoic animals and do not always show pain or discomfort obviously.
-Therefore, close observation of their behavior is crucial for early detection of symptoms.
+It is important to note that cats are often very stoic animals and do not always show Pain or discomfort clearly.
+Therefore, careful observation of their behavior is crucial for early detection of symptoms.

 Diagnosis